US Defense Chief Arrives in Kabul on 1st Trip to Afghanistan

 State-owned Radio and Television Afghanistan and popular TOLO Television reported Austin's arrival in Kabul from India.
-He was expected to meet with senior Afghan government officials, including President Ashraf Ghani.
+He met with senior Afghan government officials, including President Ashraf Ghani.

+According to the Washington Post, which was among the small group of U.S. media travelling with him, Austin said senior U.S. officials want to see “a responsible end to this conflict” and “a transition to something else.”

 President Joe Biden said last week in an ABC News interview that it will be “tough” for the U.S. to meet a May 1 deadline to withdraw troops from Afghanistan.
 But he said that if the deadline, which is laid out in an agreement between former President Donald Trump’s administration and the Taliban, is extended, it wouldn’t be by a “lot longer.”